SamirTalwar/webops-workshop/PLAYBOOK.md

 4. We told the supervisor to restart the application.
 5. We asked nginx to reload its configuration.

 Using Ansible (or whatever else), we can easily throw away this server and set up a new one in just a few clicks.
+Once again, we've gone from configuring the server *imperatively* to *declaratively*, allowing us to define the whole state up-front before we start applying the configuration.

 [Ansible]: https://www.ansible.com/
 [Chef]: https://www.chef.io/chef/